 \item \textbf{Zero-shot-CoT} \\ Let’s think step by step. \end{enumerate}

-\begin{description}[style=unboxed,leftmargin=0cm] \item[\textbf{Route Planning Task:}] By comparing the test results (as shown in Figure \ref{f6:PNG}), we observed that optimizing input prompts significantly improved the models' overall accuracy.
-For gpt-4o, in the initial unoptimized zero-shot test, the model's weighted accuracy was only 12.4\%.
-After the second round of prompt optimization, its weighted accuracy increased to 50.8\%, 43.3\%, 87.5\%, and 68.3\% under the One-shot, Combined Techniques Prompt, CoT, and Zero-shot-CoT strategies, respectively.
-We observed that the CoT and Zero-shot-CoT strategies had a particularly significant effect on improving the model's weighted accuracy.
-For gpt-4-turbo-2024-04-09, similar improvement trends were observed in the corresponding tests. gpt-3.5-turbo achieved its highest weighted accuracy of 25.8\% under the Zero-shot-CoT strategy but showed a performance decline in the One-shot test.
-Similarly, Moonshot-v1-8k's weighted accuracy dropped to 0 in the One-shot test, and it did not exceed 10\% under the CoT and Zero-shot-CoT strategies.
-Claude-3-sonnet-20240229 showed no significant improvement with the Combined Techniques Prompt and Zero-shot-CoT strategies, achieving its best performance of 9.1\% with the CoT strategy.
+\begin{description}[style=unboxed,leftmargin=0cm] \item[\textbf{Simple route Planning Task:}] By comparing the test results (see Figure \ref{figure-6:PNG}), we observed that optimizing input prompts significantly improved the models' overall accuracy.
+For gpt-4o, in the initial unoptimized zero-shot test, the model's WA was only 12.4\%.
+After the second round of prompt optimization, its WA increased to 50.8\%, 43.3\%, 87.5\%, and 68.3\% under the One-shot, Combined Techniques Prompt, CoT, and Zero-shot-CoT strategies, respectively.
+We observed that the CoT and Zero-shot-CoT strategies had a particularly significant effect on improving the model's WA.
+For gpt-4-turbo-2024-04-09, similar improvement trends were observed in the corresponding tests.
+The gpt-3.5-turbo achieved its highest WA of 25.8\% under the Zero-shot-CoT strategy but showed a performance decline in the One-shot test.
+Similarly, moonshot-v1-8k's WA dropped to 0 in the One-shot test, and it did not exceed 10\% under the CoT and Zero-shot-CoT strategies.
+The claude-3-sonnet-20240229 showed no significant improvement with the Combined Techniques Prompt and Zero-shot-CoT strategies, achieving its best performance of 9.1\% with the CoT strategy.
 For glm-4, it achieved its best performance of 36.6\% with the CoT strategy.
-Notably, its weighted accuracy decreased in both the One-shot and Combined Techniques Prompt tests, dropping to 0 in the Combined Techniques Prompt test.
+Notably, its WA decreased in both the One-shot and Combined Techniques Prompt tests, dropping to 0 in the Combined Techniques Prompt test.